tiprankstipranks

 We may have exposure to greater-than-anticipated tax liabilities.

 Our future income taxes could be adversely affected by earnings being lower than anticipated in jurisdictions that have lower statutory tax rates and higher than anticipated in jurisdictions that have higher statutory tax rates, or changes in tax laws, regulations or accounting principles, as well as certain discrete items such as equity-related compensation.
-The Organisation for Economic Co-operation and Development ("OECD") and participating OECD member countries continue to work toward the enactment of a 15% global minimum corporate tax rate for large multinational enterprise groups, also known as "Pillar Two".
+The Organisation for Economic Co-operation and Development ("OECD") and participating OECD member countries continue to work toward the enactment of a 15% global minimum corporate tax rate for large multinational enterprise groups, also known as "Pillar Two."
 Many of the participating countries have enacted legislation that became effective beginning in 2024, while other countries continue to work on defining the underlying rules and administrative procedures.
-Although the enacted and effective legislation in many countries is applicable to us beginning January 1, 2024, and increased our effective income tax rate, the increase did not have a material impact on our overall results of operations or cash flows.
+Although the enacted and effective legislation in some countries was applicable to us as of January 1, 2024, and increased our effective income tax rate, the increase did not have a material impact on our overall results of operations or cash flows.
 We will continue to monitor and evaluate the impacts of the developing legislation.
 We have recorded certain tax reserves to address potential exposures involving our income tax and indirect tax positions.
 These potential tax liabilities result from the varying application of statutes, rules, regulations and interpretations by different jurisdictions.
 We are currently subject to tax audits in various jurisdictions.
 If the ultimate outcome of any tax audits are adverse to us, our reserves may not be adequate to cover our total actual liability, and we would need to take a financial charge.
 Although we believe our estimates, our reserves and the positions we have taken in all jurisdictions are reasonable, the ultimate tax outcome may differ from the amounts recorded in our financial statements and may materially affect our financial results in the period or periods for which such determination is made.

-Environmental / Social2 | 6.5%
+Environmental / Social2 | 6.3%

 Environmental / Social - Risk 1